Rate this page:

 When you call , we automatically create three environments for you:

 Environments are where you deploy your app.
 Once an app is running in an environment, you can install it from that environment on to an Atlassian site with .
+This process is documented in our app tutorials.

 We recommend using the development environment for testing your changes, staging for a stable version of your app, and production as the version of your app that’s ready for use.